cherylperyl/gs-service-exchange/README.md

 Find us live at https://www.gsserviceexchange.online/

-This project is supported by our .NET backend server, which is open for public viewing at https://api.gsserviceexchange.online/
+This project is supported by our .NET backend server, which is open for public viewing at https://api.gsserviceexchange.online/ (terminated as of Jul 2023)

 ## 🏆 1st Runner Up at Ellipsis Tech Series Hackathon 2022